akthom/sUAS_MIF/README.md

 ------

 Please cite as: Thomer, Andrea K., Swanz, Sarah, Barbieri, Lindsay, Wyngaard, Jane.
 (2020).
-Minimum Information Framework for data collected by small unmanned aerial systems (sUAS).
+A minimum information framework the FAIR collection of earth and environmental science data with drones.
+DOI: 10.5281/zenodo.4017647
 ------